OPS-E2E-PPE/VBA-Docs/api/Word.LineNumbering.DistanceFromText.md

 keywords: vbawd10.chm158466150
 f1_keywords:
 - vbawd10.chm158466150
-ms.prod: word
 api_name:
 - Word.LineNumbering.DistanceFromText
 ms.assetid: cc541a06-5216-1a7a-9db1-172c94272d31
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # LineNumbering.DistanceFromText property (Word)

 Returns or sets the distance (in points) between the right edge of line numbers and the left edge of the document text.
 Read/write **Single**.

 ## Syntax

 _expression_. `DistanceFromText`

 _expression_ A variable that represents a '[LineNumbering](Word.LineNumbering.md)' object.

 ## Example